- Page 1 Huawei P20

 Huawei P20 – Screen

-Huawei had foreseen that not everyone will share the same sentiments as far as the notch is concerned, so it has developed a software tweak that masks the cut-out by disabling the screen space either side of it.
-This creates the illusion of a symmetrical design – and it works well, disguising the slot in all but direct light.
+Thankfully, if like me you’re not the biggest notch-lover, Huawei has developed a software tweak that masks the cut-out by concealing the screen space either side of it.
+This creates the illusion of a consistent black bar – and it works well, disguising the slot in all but direct sunlight.

 As for the screen itself, colours are vibrant, but often feel oversaturated.
-You can, however, adjust the colour balance to suit your personal preference by altering the Colour Mode (it’s set to Vivid by default; I’d recommend switching to Normal as soon as you’ve finished blasting through the initial setup process).
+You can, however, adjust the colour balance to suit your personal preference by altering the Colour Mode in the settings menu (it’s set to Vivid by default; I’d recommend switching to Normal as soon as you’ve finished blasting through the initial setup process).

 Best Huawei P20 Deals